-The history of MHHC includes the Habitat Enhancement Land Use Program (HELP) which started in Shoal Lake area in the late 80’s.
+The history of MHC includes the Habitat Enhancement Land Use Program (HELP) which started in Shoal Lake area in the late 80’s.
 HELP was a pilot project designed to test new ways to conserve waterfowl habitat cooperatively with farmers and ranchers.
 Examples of the projects included predator fencing, duck nesting structures and short-term leases for grasslands and wetlands.

 “HELP tested a variety of conservation activities to see if they could be beneficial and meaningful to landowners and wildlife” said McLaughlin, “Waterfowl need sloughs, grasslands and other natural areas.
 The key to conserving those areas is the landowners and the partnerships that we can create and maintain”.

-HELP paved the way for MHHC to pursue Conservation Agreements.
+HELP paved the way for MHC to pursue Conservation Agreements.
 In 1997 the Province of Manitoba passed the Conservation Agreements Act, which enabled conservation groups to pay landowners for areas on their farms, such as sloughs, grasslands and bush that are not cultivated and enter into a long- term agreement.
-A Conservation Agreement with MHHC outlines the areas of the farm where wildlife habitat exists, typically the least productive acres and landowners can continue to use the land as they have in the past.
+A Conservation Agreement with MHC outlines the areas of the farm where wildlife habitat exists, typically the least productive acres and landowners can continue to use the land as they have in the past.

 “Its just the right thing to do, keeping the sloughs and bush around.
 You see all these farms with no habitat on them, it creates problems downstream.
 I like seeing the birds and wildlife on my land, the water helps the cattle immensely,” said Don Best, Mixed Farmer from Kenton, MB.